-Public outreach and education on the value of natural resources and natural lands in Pelham is already underway, having been adopted as a priority by many groups in town.
-Outreach and education have the potential to connect Pelham residents to the natural landscapes that make the town special and help shape its character.
+Public outreach and education on the value of natural resources and natural lands in Pelham is already happening by many groups in town.
+Utilizing a variety of outreach and education methods has the power to connect Pelham residents with the natural landscapes that make the town special and help shape its character.
 This also helps to boost broader community support and engagement for future natural resource protection efforts, encourages use and connection to Pelham's natural lands, and increases the collective knowledge on the importance of Pelham's natural resources to people and wildlife.

-Aditionally, there is an opportunity to create public outreach campaigns as part of the town's MS4 program to educate residents on stormwater best management practices, such as reducing fertilizer use, which constribute to the pollution of Pelham's waterbodies.
-Outreach initiatives should continue to be supported, fostered, and in some cases, grown over the next decade as a mechanism for the town to achieve its resource protection goals.
+These initiatives should continue to be supported, fostered, and in some cases, grown over the next decade as a mechanism for the town to achieve its resource protection goals.
 Some of these initiatives include:

-TOWN COMMITTEES: Including the Conservation Commission, Forestry Committee, Agricultural Commission, and Forestry Committee all provide education to the public on the town's opens space and natural resources.
+TOWN BOARDS: Including the Conservation Commission, Agricultural Commission, and Forestry Committee all provide education to the public on the town's opens space and natural resources.

-FOREST FRIENDS OF PELHAM, NH: Operate a robust website documenting the beauty and value of Pelham's natural lands, and provide significant education on the importance of backyard habitat solutions and the wildlife that exists throughout town.
+FOREST FRIENDS OF PELHAM, NH:

+Operate a robust website documenting the beauty and value of Pelham's natural lands, and provide significant education on the importance of backyard habitat solutions and the wildlife that exists throughout town.